TilliFe/Neural-Network-Playground/README.md

 ## About
 CoViz is built as part of my bachelor's thesis.
 The thesis covers the theoretical foundations of building a deep learning framework, including computation graphs and automatic differentiation.
 You can read my thesis <a href="./public/DiCo_and_CoViz_Thesis.pdf" download>here</a>.

-Big thanks to my supervisor [Dr. Diaaeldin Taha](https://www.linkedin.com/in/diaaeldin-taha-23a51b16/) for his excellent guidance and inspiring conversations. 🙏